malcolmchetwyn/realestate_investment_app/README.md

 ## properties_data.txt

-The `properties_data.txt` file serves as the data source for real estate properties in the scripts `process_properties.py` and `investment_finder.py`.
-It contains a list of properties with key details that are essential for investment analysis and decision-making.

 ### File Format

 Each line in the file represents a single property listing with the following pipe-separated (`|`) values: